nielshoek/mwmux/README.md

 	})

 	mux.Handle("/todos", &MyHandler{})
-	mux.Handle("/todos/", &MyHandler{})

 	// 2a.
 Register a middleware.
 	mux.Use("/", func(w http.ResponseWriter, r *http.Request, next http.HandlerFunc) {
 		fmt.Println("Middleware '/'")
 		next(w, r)
 	})

 	// 2b.
-Register a middleware which expects a part to be an identifier.
+Register a middleware with an identifier.
-//     Works like a wildcard, meaning that part of the URL path can be anything.
+	// 	   An identifier works like a wildcard, so it matches that part with anything.
-//     Only the '{' and the '}' character are necessary.
-So e.g.
+	//     Only the '{' and '}' character are necessary.
+So '/{}/' as well as '/{todoId}/' would
-//     '/{}/' or '/{todoId}/' would work as well.
-Can be used multiple times.
-	mux.Use("/todos/{id}", func(w http.ResponseWriter, r *http.Request, next http.HandlerFunc) {
+	// 	   work.
+Can be used multiple times. mux.Use("/todos/{id}", func(w http.ResponseWriter, r *http.Request, next http.HandlerFunc) {
 		fmt.Println("Middleware '/todos/{id}'")
 		next(w, r)